DuFanYin/hold_em/README.md

 Done:

-    able to shuffle cards
+    1. able to shuffle cards

-    able to give out cards in four stages
+    2. able to give out cards in four stages

-    able to display the board
+    3. able to display the board

-        cards on the table
+    4. cards on the table
         players card
         money in the pot
         bet placed by players
+    5.  able to check if any combination exist

-    after place bet, bet goes into pot
+    6. after place bet, bet goes into pot

-    player now can fold
+    7. player now can fold

     combi checking
-        1. Royal flush     # done
+        1. Royal flush
         2. Straight flush
-        3. Four of a kind  #done
+        3. Four of a kind
         4. Full house
         5. Flush
-        6. Straight        # done
+        6. Straight
         7. Three of a kind
         8. Two pair
         9. Pair